 Each term we offer a set of Study Skills Workshops on topics in study skills including topics such as Time Management, Note-taking, and Exam Preparation.
 The workshops are informal and are facilitated by PAL Peer Mentors, and are offered freely to any U of S student.
 These workshops are designed with an undergraduate students in mind.
 Sign up for a Study Skills Workshop.

 Link to sign up for Grad Help Workshops

 Study Skills Talk-About Sessions provide information and resources on study skills topics which is a FREE drop-in service open to undergraduate students at the U of S. This is an especially valuable source of support for students who are unable to commit to attending one of our 50 minute study skills workshops.

-Drop by one of our “Talk About Sessions” to get some advice and pick up resources from one of our Peer Mentors in the Study Skills Program on study skills topics such as time management, goal setting, learning styles, exam writing, procrastination, reading and note-taking.
+Drop by one of our “Talk About Sessions” to get some advice, learn about student services on campus, and pick up resources from one of our Peer Mentors in the Study Skills Program on study skills topics such as time management, goal setting, learning styles, exam writing, procrastination, reading and note-taking.

 * Finished for Term 2